ivanvorobei/SPStorkController/README.md

 }
 ```

-### Parametrs
+### Parameters

-- Parameter `isSwipeToDismissEnabled` enables dissmiss by swipe gester.
-Defualt is `true`:
+- Parameter `isSwipeToDismissEnabled` enables dismissal by swipe gesture.
+Default is `true`:

 ```swift
 transitionDelegate.isSwipeToDismissEnabled = true
 ```

-- Parameter `isTapAroundToDismissEnabled` enables dissmiss by tap parrent controller.
-Defualt is `true`:
+- Parameter `isTapAroundToDismissEnabled` enables dismissal by tapping parent controller.
+Default is `true`:

 ```swift
 transitionDelegate.isTapAroundToDismissEnabled = true
 ```

 - Parameter `showIndicator` shows or hides top arrow indicator.
-Defualt is `true`:
+Default is `true`:
 ```swift
 transitionDelegate.showIndicator = true
 ```

 - Parameter `customHeight` sets custom height for modal controller.
-Defualt is `nil`:
+Default is `nil`:
 ```swift
 transitionDelegate.customHeight = 350
 ```

 ### Snapshots

-The project uses a snapshot of the screen for compatibility and customization issues.
-Before the controller presentation, a snapshot of the parent view is made, and the size and position is changed for the snapshot.
-Sometimes you will need to update the screenshot of the parent view , for this use static func:
+The project uses a snapshot of the screen in order to avoid compatibility and customization issues.
+Before controller presentation, a snapshot of the parent view is made, and size and position are changed for the snapshot.
+Sometimes you will need to update the screenshot of the parent view, for that use static func:

 ```swift
 SPStorkController.updatePresentingController(modal: controller)
 ```

-and pass the controller, which modal and use `SPStorkTransitioningDelegate`
+and pass the controller, which is modal and uses `SPStorkTransitioningDelegate`

 ### Add Navigation Bar
 You may want to add a navigation bar to your modal controller.
-Since it became impossible to change or customize the native controller in swift 4 (I couldn’t even find a way to change the height of bar), I had to completely create navigation bar.
-Visually, it looks real, but it doesn’t execute the necessary functions:
+Since it became impossible to change or customize the native controller in swift 4 (I couldn’t even find a way to change the height of the bar), I had to recreate navigation bar from the ground up.
+Visually it looks real, but it doesn’t execute the necessary functions:

 ```swift
 import UIKit